 Request for Applications

-The AARC invites interested parties to submit a one-page letter of intent (LOI) for possible funding that advances the profession of respiratory care.
-Submit the LOI by completing this form by December 31, 2021.
+The AARC invites interested parties to submit a one-page letter of intent (LOI) for possible funding that advances the profession of respiratory care by Dec.
+31, 2021.

 Letter of Intent Deadline — Dec.
 31, 2021.

-Once a letter of intent is approved, an electronic (PDF) copy of the application in ONE document (a detailed description of the proposal requirements is included below) is required.
+Once a letter of intent is approved, an electronic (PDF) copy of the application in one document (a detailed description of the proposal requirements is included below) is required.
 Cost sharing is encouraged with educational institutions, professional organizations, hospital systems, and foundations.
 Deadline for invited full proposal is March 1, 2022.
-Submit this form.

 Overview and Goals